-Eva Wilhelm holds an MFA in Classical Acting from the Shakespeare Theatre Company's Academy for Classical Acting at The George Washington University.
-Locally, she has appeared in productions at Folger Theatre, Studio Theatre, Baltimore Shakespeare Festival, Faction of Fools and Taffety Punk Theatre Company.
+Eva Wilhelm holds an MFA in Classical Acting from the Shakespeare Theatre's Academy for Classical Acting at The George Washington University.
+Locally, she has appeared in productions at Folger Theatre, Studio Theatre, Maryland Shakespeare Festival, Baltimore Shakespeare Festival, Faction of Fools and Taffety Punk Theatre Company.
 In Chicago, she worked with Court Theatre, Northlight Theatre, Shattered Globe and Stage Left, among many others.
 She is currently an adjunct professor at Trinity Washington University, and an Associate Producer with Faction of Fools, as well as a book narrator for both Audible.com and the Library of Congress.

 Samantha K. Wyer is the Director of Education of Shakespeare Theatre Company provides vision and direction for STC’s School, Community Engagement, Training and Audience Enrichment Programs.
 Previously, Ms. Wyer was Associate Artistic Director at Arizona Theatre Company in Tucson / Phoenix where her directing credits include Lost in Yonkers, The Lady with All the Answers, It’s a Wonderful Life, To Kill a Mockingbird (co-production with Kansas City Repertory Theatre), I Am My Own Wife, Tuesdays With Morrie, Permanent Collection, A Streetcar Named Desire, A Moon for the Misbegotten, Proof and Wit.
 Ms. Wyer has directed workshops of Wetback by Elaine Romero for Voice and Vision, NY, Arkansas Repertory Theatre and ATC, and has developed other Elaine Romero’s plays including, Ponzi, Barrio Hollywood, Like Heaven and Secret Things.
 Additional directing credits include An Empty Plate in the Café du Grand Boeuf, The 25th Annual Putnam County Spelling Bee, Betrayal, The Philadelphia Story, Noises Off!, The Three Sisters, Two Gentlemen of Verona and Angels in America: Millennium Approaches, Arcadia, The Eight: Reindeer Monologues by Jeff Goode and Two Days of Grace at Middleham by Toni Press-Coffman, a play she also directed for the Edinburgh Fringe Festival in Scotland.
 She has been a guest director and instructor for University of Arizona, University of Missouri/Kansas City and Arizona State University.
 Ms. Wyer received her MFA in Directing from the University of Missouri and was awarded the Buffalo Exchange Arts Award by the Community Foundation of Southern Arizona.
 She is a proud member of Stage Directors and Choreographers Union.